HOW DO I GET STARTED?

 Our BASIC free tool allows you to upload your dataset numerous times, however every time you upload new data, new figures will be generated.
 If you wish to be able to keep track of your gender pay gap changes, you will need to upgrade to our PRO tool.

-Our COMP tool allows you to upload your dataset just once, but the tool provides you with all the figures that you need to be compliant with the government regulations.
-You will have access to a downloadable report with the key compliant requirements and be able to submit this to the ONS as per the regulations.
+Our COMP tool allows you to upload your dataset just once, but the tool provides you with all the figures that you need to be compliant with the UK government regulations.
+You will have access to a downloadable report with the key compliant requirements and be able to submit this to the government as per the regulations.
 If you wish to be able to have access to further analysis, upload numerous datasets and see how your gender pay gap changes, you will need to upgrade to our PRO tool.

 WHAT IS OAXACA BLINDER DECOMPOSITION AND HOW DO YOU INTERPRET IT?